Non-Domestic Rates – Retail, Leisure and Hospitality Rates Relief in Wales – 2022-23

 Empty properties becoming occupied after 1 April 2022 will qualify for this relief from the time of occupation.

 If there is a change in occupier part way through the financial year, after relief has already been provided to the hereditament, the new occupier will qualify for the relief if they operate in the retail, leisure or hospitality sectors, on a pro-rata basis.
 This will be calculated based on the remaining days of occupation using the formula used in the section titled How much relief will be available?

 The discount should be applied on a day-to-day basis using the formula set out above.
 A new hereditament created as a result of a split or merger during the financial year, or where there is a change of use, should be considered afresh for the discount on that day.

 Following the end of the transition period for the United Kingdom leaving the European Union on 31 December 2020, EU State Aid regulations only apply in limited circumstances.
 As the relief is not funded by EU residual funds, EU State Aid regulations no longer apply for this scheme.
 As of 1 January 2021, the UK Subsidy Regime came into force.
-The scheme has been viewed to be outside the scope of any international trade agreements as measures are focused locally within Wales.
+The scheme is considered by the Welsh Government to be outside the scope of any international trade agreements as measures are focused locally within Wales.

 An example declaration form is at Annex 1 for local authorities to utilise when developing their own forms to publish and issue to businesses.